 At first glance, the complaint reads more like an editorial from The Onion mocking gamers than a pleading in federal court.
 We would hate to be the attorney charged with explaining to a federal judge how the abomb affects spell casting and hinders a gamer’s ability to become a Level 35 dark elf.
 However, we here at Abnormal Use can sympathize with the plaintiff’s abhorrence of video game freezing.

 We can still remember our younger days when video game defects could easily be cured by blowing into the cartridge and banging the Nintendo console a few times.
 As technology has improved, these old-fashioned remedies are no longer available.
+One of the major improvements in this field is the cheat codes – check out new world hacks, here.
 But is a federal court the proper venue to redress these problems?

 If the basis of these claims were another product, a computer for example, rather than a video game, this lawsuit likely would receive less scrutiny.
 If our computers froze after 200 hours of use, denying us access to the Internet, we may be more likely to consider the product defective.
 But a video game?
 Maybe it’s the stigma talking, but we doubt this one will hold up in a court of law.

 This defect allegedly occurs after at least 200 hours of gameplay.
 In the named plaintiff’s case, the defect arose after 450 hours.
 What is the shelf life on a video game?
 The plaintiff may not consider 450 hours ample time to explore Oblivion, but we consider it the equivalent of a pickup truck rolling over 200,000 miles.
 Four hundred fifty hours is over an hour of gameplay per day for a year.
 Maybe the abomb is Bethesda’s cue that your social life may be lacking.